JetBrains/kotlin-web-site/docs/topics/numbers.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

-To return a floating-point type, explicitly convert one of the arguments to a floating-point type.
+To return a floating-point type, explicitly convert one of the arguments to a floating-point type:

 ```kotlin
 fun main() {